What is Oral History?

 By Jon Malek

-Jon Malek is a PhD candidate in History at Western University, and an alumnus of the University of Manitoba (B.A., M.A. in History).
-As part of his research project on the history of Filipinos in Winnipeg, Jon would be happy to talk to members of the community about their life experiences.
-He can be contacted at firstname.lastname@example.org
+Jon Malek is a PhD candidate in History at Western University, and is a member of the Migration and Ethnic Relations program.
+As part of his research on the history of Filipinos in Winnipeg, Jon would be happy to talk to members of the community about their life experiences.
+He can be contacted at email@example.com and information can be obtained at www.pearloftheprairies.ca.

 More Articles ...